kanishqvijay/CSA0425-Operating-System/Model-Practical-Exam/README.md

 Model Practical Answers
 =======================
-- Contains answers of the model practical exam
+- Contains answers of the model practical exam of set 10